Consensys/truffle-security/README.md

 ### MythX Account

-By default, the plugin is configured with a MythX trial account that allows a limited number of requests.
 You can set up a free account on the [MythX website](https://mythx.io) to get full access.

 After setting up an account, set the following enviromment variables to your ETH address and password (add this to your `.bashrc` or `.bash_profile` for added convenience):